xlsrln/cat/cat_rules.md

 |16 or higher|0|

-The final stage of the rally is called _power stage_ and awards points.
+The final stage of the rally is called _power stage_ and awards points (as in WRC).

 **Power stage points:**